codewit-us/codewit.us/CONTRIBUTING.md

 All pull requests should include at least one code review and another independent verification.

-The code review should copy-and-paste the following markdown template and complete it in a thorough review, as adapted from ["Software Engineering at Google" (Winters, Manshreck, & Wright)](https://abseil.io/resources/swe-book/html/toc.html)
+The code review should follow the following guide to performing a thorough review, as adapted from ["Software Engineering at Google" (Winters, Manshreck, & Wright)](https://abseil.io/resources/swe-book/html/toc.html)

 ```
 - [ ] Code correctness - the code behaves in accordance with all of the issue's specifications